Charles Davis

 Misc.

-Drone pilot, visual observer, and radiosonde operator during BACS Field Campaign
+Drone pilot, visual observer, radiosonde operator, and forecaster during BACS Field Campaign

 FAA Part 107 Licensed UAS Pilot